PM ChangeAgent Commentary by Stacy Goff.

 I understand that you may still be arguing, in your mind, about this part of my answer.
 This is my intent—to stretch practitioners’ reality beyond your limiting beliefs.

 But there is another part of this phrase: completing.
 Finishing—and proving you have done so!
 Closure is not just for the project manager; it is also for your team, for your customers, for your managers, and for the beneficiaries of your efforts.
+And, in all my PM methods, for over 37 years, Closure always comes after demonstrating—and verifying—benefits realization.
 The experience of successful-project closure is a high point for all stakeholders, and should be well worth celebrating!

 … Better, Faster and Cheaper!